nchinling/amazonia-login-app/README.md

 # Login Application

 This is a simple login application built with Java for the backend and with a UI implemented using Angular.
 The application follows the Model-View-Controller (MVC) pattern to separate concerns and ensure maintainability.
+It demonstrates differentiated user access based on assigned roles.

 ## Video demonstration
 View a video demonstration of the login app at [https://youtu.be/CYxTzKupOCk](https://youtu.be/CYxTzKupOCk)